M-E-Rademaker/MyDesk/ToolCollection.md

-[Gretl](http://gretl.sourceforge.net/) it has a relatively steep learning curve - although the initial hurdle has been considerably lowered over the last years, thanks to tutorials, introductory videos, well written books and tons of detailed and easy-to-read ocumentation.
+[Gretl](http://gretl.sourceforge.net/) it has a relatively steep learning curve - although the initial hurdle has been considerably lowered over the last years, thanks to tutorials, introductory videos, well written books and tons of detailed and easy-to-read documentation.
 The learning curve is usually an obstacle for those new to [R](https://www.r-project.org/), however, as mentioned above and as described